platsch/OctoPNP/README.md

 * The plastic extruder to print the object (primary extruder)
 * An Extruder for liquids to print the conductive wires
 * A vacuum nozzle to grip SMD-parts

 The offset is always relative to the primary extruder.
 Offsets can be handled by the slicer, by OctoPNP or by the printer firmware.
 The offset for the liquid extruder must be handled by the slicer or by the firmware, OctoPNP is not aware of this extruder.
 Firmware offset is encouraged to avoid frequent G-code generation, since for most setups the offset has to be re-calibrated at least after every refill of the extruder.
 OctoPNP provides the calibration tool to quickly correct the firmware offset.
 The offset for the vacuum nozzle must be handled by OctoPNP or by the firmware.
 ## Cameras
 ### Position
 The camera position is relative to the primary nozzle for the head camera (this camera is mounted somewhere next to the extruder at the X-axis and follows the printheads movements).
-The 'focus distance' defines the printbead Z-position for the optimal focus point.
+The `focus distance` defines the printbead Z-position for the optimal focus point.
+The bed camera is mounted to the printers frame, the camera position is absolute and again relative to the primary extruder.
+The `px/mm` value is used by the image processing to measure offsets and only required for the bed camera, since the head camera utilizes the known box size for on demand calibration.
 ## Calibration wizard